bmds-researchsoftware/db-deidentify/README.md

 </pre>

 ## Postgres setup on the remote server (for db admins)
+These instructions are for setups that use peer authentication.
 * Create a distinct user on the target host for deidentification actions, and add that user to any groups required for ssh login.
   <pre>